Together-NZ/contact-energy/README.md

 # API Exploration Scripts

-This repository contains several scripts and Jupyter Notebook examples for exploring public APIs related to New Zealand's electricity market, electric vehicle data, and land information.
+This repository contains several scripts and Jupyter Notebook examples for exploring public APIs related to New Zealand's electricity market, electric vehicle data, land information, and demographic data from Stats New Zealand.
 These demonstrate how to fetch, process, and analyze data from various APIs.
-They are intended for developers, data analysts, or anyone interested in energy, transportation, and geospatial data in New Zealand.
+They are intended for developers, data analysts, or anyone interested in energy, transportation, geospatial data, and demographic statistics in New Zealand.

 ## Included Notebooks and Scripts